juansoilan/flutter_iOS/PITCHME.md

 ---

-# Flutter??
+## Flutter??
 WTF???

 Flutter is an open source SDK from Google that helps you create native apps for mobile platforms (currently, Android & iOS) from a single codebase.

 ---

-# Why we should not use Flutter
+## Why we should not use Flutter

 - New technology, APIs can change
 - Flutter doesn't support maps or inline video yet
-- Not a lot of third pasample1rty library support
+- Not a lot of third party library support
 - Beta 2.
 Not ready for production

 ---

-# Why Flutter?
+## Why Flutter?
 I've never been a fan of cross-platform mobile development but ...
 Flutter is just **magic** :sparkles:

 ---